High Altitude Simulation Testing

 You will do some spirometry breathing tests.

-Your oxygen level will be monitored with a pulse oximeter on your finger.
+Your oxygen saturation will be monitored with a pulse oximeter on your finger.

 Once these monitors are in place, you will breath into a mask for about 20 minutes while we measure your oxygen level.
-Based on these results you may breathe into a mask for another 20 minutes while inhaling oxygen through a nasal cannula.
+Based on these results you may breathe into a mask for another 20 minutes while using supplemental oxygen.

 Length of the Test